jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (b) refer the matter back to the Secretary with directions to reconsider the decision.
 (5) The Gambling Commission must give notice of its decision, with reasons, to both the corporate society and the Secretary.

-### 62 Consequences of appeal regarding class 4 operator's licence
+### 62 Consequences of appeal regarding class 4 operator’s licence
-(1) The conditions of a class 4 operator's licence remain unchanged pending the outcome of an appeal if the appellant appeals an amendment or revocation of a condition or the addition of a new condition under section 61(1)(b).
+(1) The conditions of a class 4 operator’s licence remain unchanged pending the outcome of an appeal if the appellant appeals an amendment or revocation of a condition or the addition of a new condition under section 61(1)(b).
-(2) A class 4 operator's licence remains in force until— (a) the expiry of the period for an appeal under section 61(2); or (b) the outcome of an appeal, if the appellant—
+(2) A class 4 operator’s licence remains in force until— (a) the expiry of the period for an appeal under section 61(2); or (b) the outcome of an appeal, if the appellant—
     (i) appeals a refusal to renew or amend the licence under section 61(1)(c) or (d); or